Family Educational Rights and Privacy Act (FERPA)

 - Complete the Change of Address form on your computer and email it to Records.

-- Complete a Change of Address form with Student Administrative Services, located in the Student Services building.
+- Complete a Change of Address form with the Office of the Registrar.

 Legal Name Change

 If you wish to change your legal name, you must provide a legal document to prove your legal name change (a copy of a marriage certificate or a driver’s license).
-You may bring your copy in person, email scans of completed form and copies of documents to Records, or mail it along with a Change of Name form to Student Administrative Services.
+You may bring your copy in person, email scans of completed form and copies of documents to Records, or mail it along with a Change of Name form to Office of the Registrar.

 Chosen Name Change